willbuckingham/node-rest-mysql/README.md

 4. Your database needs to be setup with a table called `panos`

-5. Use Postman or your browser to make requests to the api, at `/api/…`
+5. Use Postman or your browser to make requests to the api, at `/api/panoramas/` and `/api/panoramas/:id`

+## TODO

+1. Use whitelisted Origin header, instead of "*"
+2. Fix and Improve Route List Generation - `/api/`
+3. Support for Filtering, Limiting, Sorting Results
+4. Architecture decision and Routes for how we handle Panorama Categories
+5. Authentication?
+6. Implement things from [Consider Using](#consider-using) Section